thecoder08/coyote/README.md

 ```
 Unfortunately, as of now, there is no way to retrieve the return value of a function you called.
 ## Non-built-in functions
-Non built-in functions can be any kind of ELF label in the `.text` section/segment.
+Non built-in functions can be any kind of ELF/Mach-O label in the `.text` section/segment.
 For instance, in assembly, it can be any subroutine.
 It can also be any C function.
 ## Installation
 Install using NPM with Github Packages as a repository with:
 ```shell